kinnison/rust-workshop/session-01.md

 - Explain that the concept of profiles
   - minimal - rustc, cargo, rust-std
   - default - also rustfmt clippy, rust-docs
-  - complete - don't use this
 - Clippy is a linting tool
-- RLS is the language service (useful later)
 - Rustfmt is for standardising formatting
+- rust-docs are the language documentation, you _will_ want it.

 ---